-MBA Essay 1
+Texas McCombs MBA Essay #1

-We will learn a lot about your professional background through your resume and letter of
+We will learn a lot about your professional background through your resume and letter of recommendation, but we want to get to know you further.
+Please introduce yourself.
+Select only one communication method for your response

 You may be wondering, “How do I introduce myself in only 250 words or through a one minute clip?”
 Don’t worry– you’re not alone.
 Many applicants struggle with how to package their entire experience into a short essay.